 Automated handoffs: Lead routing gets prospects to the right rep immediately

 Sales and marketing alignment eliminates duplicated effort and creates a single source of truth for lead data.
-Sales acceleration tools such as CRMs and marketing automation systems streamline communication and foster cross-team collaboration.
+Acceleration tools streamline communication and foster cross-team collaboration.

 Better data leads to higher conversion.
 Targeting the right accounts improves close rates.
-Three factors drive win rates:
+What moves win rates:

 Better targeting: ICP filters ensure reps focus on accounts that match